Analysis of Langevin Monte Carlo from Poincar\'e to Log-Sobolev: Technical overview

-The requirement on $R_{\delta, T}$ is equivalent to requiring that for each $t\in [0,T]$, the random variable $z_t$ has sub-Gaussian tails.
 Observe however that the stationary distribution $\pi$ may not have sub-Gaussian tails under our assumption of an LO inequality (indeed, in the Poincar\'e case, $\pi$ may only have subexponential tails).
 Nevertheless, if the initialization $\mu_0$ has sub-Gaussian tails, then for each $t\in [0,T]$ it may still be the case that $\pi_t$ has sub-Gaussian tails.
 This turns out to be true, but it is quite non-trivial to prove without any dissipativity conditions on the potential $V$, and therefore constitutes our primary technical challenge.

 To overcome this challenge, we introduce a novel technique based on comparison of the diffusion~\eqref{eq:langevin} with an auxiliary Langevin diffusion ${(\hat\pi_t)}_{t\ge 0}$ corresponding to a modified stationary distribution $\hat\pi$.
 The distribution $\hat\pi$ is constructed to have sub-Gaussian tails.
 To transfer the sub-Gaussianity of $\hat\pi$ to $\pi_t$, we apply the following change of measure inequality: for probability measures $\mu$ and $\nu$, and any event $E \subseteq \R^d$,